ballerina-platform/blog/docs/posts/overview-of-ballerina-0.982.0.md

 ### Introduction of Record Iteration Support

 Records are now an iterable type.
-With this change, the `foreach` statement and iterable operations can now be used with records.
-When iterating a record, one can iterate either over the fields (i.e., field name and value pair) or only over the field values.
+Therefore, the `foreach` statement and iterable operations can now be used with records.
+When iterating a record, one can either iterate over the fields (i.e., field name and value pair) or iterate only over the field values.

 ```ballerina
 type Person record {